 Lifestyle changes, including physical activity and nutrition management, should be the foundation of any type 2 diabetes program.
-The European Society of Cardiology and the American Diabetes Association both recommend moderate to vigorous physical activity for at least 150 minutes per week for the prevention and control of type 2 diabetes.
+The European Society of Cardiology and the American Diabetes Association both recommend moderate to vigorous physical activity for at least 150 min per week for the prevention and control of type 2 diabetes.
 Medical nutritional therapy also plays an important role in the management, and patients with type 2 diabetes should be actively involved in the development of a personalized meal plan.
-Common key factors among the eating patterns include emphasizing non-starchy vegetables, minimizing the intake of added sugars and refined grains, and choosing whole foods over highly processed foods to the extent possible.
-Intensive lifestyle intervention may result in diabetic remission and normoglycemia, with potential long-term benefits for health and well-being.
+Common key factors among eating patterns include emphasizing non-starchy vegetables, minimizing the intake of added and refined sugars and refined grains, and choosing whole foods over highly processed foods to the extent possible.
+Intensive lifestyle intervention might result in diabetic remission and normoglycemia, with potential long-term benefits for health and well-being.

 Metformin is the preferred first-line pharmacologic agent, but lifestyle changes are essential for the prevention and management of type 2 diabetes.
 Several other antihyperglycemic agents are also approved for patients with type 2 diabetes in combination with proper diet and exercise.
 When the addition of oral or injectable agents has failed to lower the A1c level to target, insulin is an appropriate treatment option.